Continuing Education Activity

 These include restraints, mitts, sedation, or constant monitoring with a sitter for the highest risk patients.
-The decision on which to use will need to be individualized on a case by case basis and is usually best determined by the primary attending physician or team.
+The decision on which to use will need to be individualized on a case-by-case basis and is usually best determined by the primary attending physician or team.
 It is important to ask the physician if it appears that the patient is at risk for pulling his catheter out and other measures are insufficient.
 The benefits of the previously described techniques are that nursing staff can initiate them without any individual physician's order or input.

-In such situations, carefully inspect the extracted Foley and make a clear note for documentation regarding whether the Foley balloon is fully intact.
+In such situations, carefully inspect the extracted Foley and make clear documentation regarding whether the Foley balloon is fully intact.
 Physicians may want to examine the catheter, particularly the balloon, to determine if any pieces are missing that could still be in the bladder and might require surgical removal with cystoscopy.
 Such fragments left in the bladder can become calcified and eventually develop into stones.

-By instituting these measures, unplanned traumatic Foley catheter removals can be minimized.
+By instituting these measures, unplanned traumatic Foley catheter removals can be minimized:

 - Identify patients at risk, especially those with new Foley catheters, delirium, dementia, agitation, mental status changes, confusion, or a prior history of traumatic Foley catheter extractions.

 - Increase monitoring and observation of patients identified as being at risk.

 - Pay extra attention to Foley catheters during patient transfers.

 - Look for signs of a mal-positioned Foley such as high bladder residuals on bladder scan, decreased urinary drainage, low urine output, new gross hematuria, or a "long catheter" sign.